Mezzacello Urban Farm In a Nutshell

 Mezzacello Urban Farm In a literal nutshell

-Mezzacello Urban Farm in a nutshell is a quick look at the who, what, where, when, and how of Mezzacello.
+This is our fifth year as a non-profit and our 10th year as a farm.
 We are at an inflection point and we need to focus on future growth.
-Here is the data about Mezzacello Urban Farm you need to know.
+Here is the data about Mezzacello Urban Farm you should know.

 Private Residence with an 1868 Italianate townhouse and two adjacent vacant lots to the south